Free shipping in the continental US

 Frequently Asked Questions

-What operation systems can the E3 CNC router use?
+What operating systems can the E3 CNC router use?

 The E3 comes with an Arduino based microprocessor using grbl that is connected thru a communications port thru a USB connection.
 We recommend the Universal Gcode Sender Platform Version which is a Java based software that will run on Windows, OSX, Linux, and Raspberry Pi.